 Standing Calf Raise Machine

-The standing calf raise machine trains your entire calf muscles.
+The standing calf raise machine adds overall mass to your calves.
 Because you perform it with straight legs, though, it emphasizes your gastrocnemius, which means it’s particularly good for developing the shape and appearance of your calves.

 1. Place the balls of your feet on the footplate and crouch slightly so that the shoulder pads rest on your shoulders.